 A virtual medical assistant does far more than just answer calls.
 It can handle complex tasks, interacts naturally with patients and automates much of your practice’s everyday tasks.
 This creates transparency, lightens your team’s workload and improves service quality.
 Its key functions include:

-- Managing appointments: AI-powered systems can (re)schedule appointments in your practice calendar.
+• Managing appointments: AI-powered systems can (re)schedule appointments directly within your EHR/EMR system.
 Using automated bookings reduces administrative work and eases the burden on staff.

 How much does a virtual medical assistant cost?